 Marina Grande is the place where you arrive in Capri, characterized by colorful houses and the largest beach on the island.
 Marina Piccola, on the other hand, can be reached on foot or by public transport from the town of Capri and, despite being very small, it is always very crowded due to its exclusive position.

-Piazza Umberto I
+Piazza Umberto I (La Piazzetta)